 If you choose to subscribe to our newsletters, we store the personal data you provide in this transaction.
 The legal basis for this data storage is consent, which you provide by checking the tick box when going through the sign-up process.
 Once this is completed, your personal data is accessible to a limited number of Sixteen Gallery staff responsible for the newsletter, is password-protected, and will not be shared further by Sixteen Gallery.
 You have the right to withdraw your consent by unsubscribing, with opt-out offered in each email.
 Sixteen Gallery will keep your data unless you unsubscribe.

-At the end of a period of hiring exhibitors will be requested to complete an exit survey.
+At the end of a period of hiring exhibitors may be requested to complete an exit survey.
 Responses to questions collated by Sixteen Gallery are then used by Sixteen Gallery to improve the service provided.

 The personal data you provide to become employed by the Gallery (and during your employment) includes special category data such as health records.
 It is stored in a restricted access physical filing system.
 It is used for the purpose of administration, management and compliance with applicable laws and regulations.
 The information will be held for as long as you are employed and for 6 years afterwards.